• Share this on:

 4. What are the prices for avocados on the European market?

 Trade prices for avocados fluctuate depending on the available volume.
 The summer prices are generally lower due to the higher offer, especially from Peru.
+In the coming years, prices will be far from stable.
+Excessive supply volumes will become more regular, but climate change will also have a larger influence.
 Other influences that determine prices are quality, size and variety.
-The highest average prices are generated by Class I Hass avocados around size 18.
+The highest average prices are generated by Class I Hass avocados with popular sizes (16–18).

-Figure 11: Avocado trade volumes and prices in Europe per calendar month
+Figure 10: Avocado trade volumes and calculated import prices in Europe per calendar month

-Avocado trade volumes and prices in Europe per calendar month
+Avocado trade volumes and calculated import prices in Europe per calendar month

 Source: ITC Trademap